Sonryle/JoePhys/README.md

 ### Building on Windows
 Requirements:
-&emsp;You must have CMake installed (https://cmake.org/download/)
+* You must have CMake installed (https://cmake.org/download/)
-&emsp;You must have Git installed (https://git-scm.com/downloads)
+* You must have Git installed (https://git-scm.com/downloads)

 Open powershell and navigate to where you want the JoePhys main folder to be downloaded.
 You can clone the JoePhys repository using Git:
 ```sh
 git clone https://github.com/Sonrile/JoePhys
 cd JoePhys